 I was born in British Columbia, Canada in 1992.
 Canada was not for me, so I fled to the US at about four years of age.

 I have a startup called SporeStack which is an API-driven VPS host for cryptocurrency.
 I made two Linux distributions (ZenServer and Icadyptes) and Vagabond Workstation (a Torified multiple VM Debian fork with determinsitic seed-derivied identities), all of which are now defunct.
 I published my first book, called Fifty Two in 2017.
 I started New Country Project and Goat's Gulch, both ideas I still love very much but I am presently working on living frugally and acquiring land that is not desolate.
 I've been around Bitcoin for a very long time, was likely the first person to buy a motorcycle with Bitcoin.

 I generally identify as an engineer.
 I love writing.
 I can enjoy cooking.
 I like riding motorcycles and working on them.
 I'm quite fond of Ayn Rand and Austrian Economics.
 For better or worse, I have opinions on a number of subjects and am happy to talk about most anything.
 I try to understand all that I can.
 I hope to make myself a better man today than I was yesterday.

-I identify with most of the tenets of anarcho-capitalism and objectivism.
-I lean a little to the anarcho-capitalist side of the two, with a dash of agorism and crypto-anarchist.
-I also have strong nationalist views and moderate conservative views.
+Politically, I consider my idealistic side to be anarcho capitalist / voluntaryist.
+Slightly more realistic side, libertarian.
+I also appreciate objectivism and elements of national socialism, agorism and crypto-anarchism.
 I don't fit easily under any one banner.
 In general, I like when people are free to do what they please within their own lives, even if I don't agree with it.
 Whatever form of government, I think that people are more united when they are fewer in number.
 I don't see how 400 million people can agree on the same issues without significant strife.
 I'd rather see 40 countries with 10 million people each, with varying political structures among them.

 If you think I'm wrong, please tell me why and show me why.
 I know that I'm wrong about many things and I'd like continue learning and growing.
 On a side note, I am looking for a woman to marry.